nanoframework/nanoFramework.IoT.Device/devices/M24Sr/README.md

 The on-board M24SR64-Y uses the 7-bit I2C address `0x56`.
 The sample uses I2C bus 2; adjust the bus number if the board firmware maps that peripheral differently.

-An I2C session must be opened before accessing the tag and closed afterward. `OpenSession` waits for normal session ownership and does not intentionally interrupt NFC activity.
+An I2C session must be opened before accessing the tag and closed afterward. `OpenSession` retries normal session acquisition up to the configured polling limit and does not intentionally interrupt NFC activity.
+It throws `InvalidOperationException` if the session remains unavailable.
 Use `KillSession` only when taking ownership is more important than preserving an active RF session.

 ```csharp
 using Iot.Device.M24Sr;